kompanie-dev/reagenz/documentation/DOCUMENTATION.md

 This makes state management very easy to test.

-This very simple example of a reducer shows how when `TASK_ADD` is executed in the reducer, a new copy of the state is created and the new entry get's added.
+This very simple example of a reducer shows how when `TASK_ADD` is executed in the reducer, a new copy of the state is created and the new entry gets added.
 If the action type doesn't get handled by the reducer, the state needs to be returned as-is.
 There are actions that will only be handled by middlewares and not the reducer.